AlexAlbala/Alter-Native/README.md

 			./alternative.core-compile.sh
 	* Also you can open the AlterNative.Core.sln with Xamarin Studio and compile
-	+ Compile the alternative library
+	+ Compile the AlterNative library

 			cd Lib/
 			source ./alternative-lib-compile.sh